A Galactic Transformation -- Understanding the SMC's Structural and Kinematic Disequilibrium: Discussion

 The LMC's galactocentric velocity at \enquote{present day} in the B12 simulation has been matched to the Hubble Space Telescope (HST) PMs from \citep{Kallivayalil2006, Kallivayalil2006b}.
 However, the observed LMC PMs have since been updated with third epoch HST observations \citep{Kallivayalil2013}, and further refined by Gaia \citep{Luri2021}.
 The galactocentric position and velocity of the SMC at present day are also not quite correct in the B12 simulation.
 Further, the maximum post-collision SMC-LMC separation in the simulation is $\approx 10$ kpc, whereas the observed 3D separation between the Clouds is $\approx 20$ kpc.
 The inability of the simulation to fully match the observed position and velocity of the Clouds limits direct comparisons with observations.
 However, direct comparison with observations is not the goal of our study.
 Rather, as mentioned in section \ref{sec:sims}, our goal is to understand the physical principles that operate to transform the SMC's structure and kinematics due to the recent SMC-LMC collision, and guide the interpretation of the observational data.
 We also refrain from using the word \enquote{present day} for labeling different epochs in the simulation, and rather perform a generic study of the SMC's internal state as a function of time elapsed since the collision.

-The B12 simulation includes neither supernova feedback nor a MW/LMC CGM.
-Both of these factors can significantly affect the gas morphology and kinematics of the SMC \citep{Lucchini2021}.
+The B12 simulation includes neither supernova feedback nor a MW/LMC CGM nor reionization heating of the Clouds' gas.
+All of these factors can significantly affect the gas morphology and kinematics of the SMC \citep{Lucchini2021}.
 Given the SMC's high star-formation rate \citep[][]{Harris2006, Rubele2018, Massana2022}, feedback is expected to be significant over the past $\sim 100$ Myr.
-However, neither feedback nor ram pressure from the LMC/MW CGM will enable the SMC to retain its gas or support the persistence of internal rotation.
+However, neither feedback nor ram pressure from the LMC/MW CGM nor reionization heating will enable the SMC to retain its gas or support the persistence of internal rotation (see also \citealt{Gatto2013, Mayer2006}).
 As such, the inclusion of these physical effects would only strengthen the arguments made in this paper.
 Moreover, we have demonstrated that the ram pressure exerted by the LMC's gas disk on the SMC is significantly stronger than that expected by the LMC or MW CGM.

 There is a large amount of observational evidence (mostly) related to the LMC's disturbed morphology and kinematics that suggests a recent ($\sim 100$ Myr ago) close encounter ($\sim 2$ kpc) between the Clouds (see section \ref{sec:intro}).
 However, the SMC-LMC orbit is not tightly constrained and a collision, while allowed within the proper motion error space, is not the mean result.
 Different choices of the SMC center (see right panel in Figure \ref{fig:btfr}) result in differences in the SMC 3D velocity measurements reported using HST \citep{Zivick2018} and Gaia \citep{Luri2021}.
 In this work, we argue that the stellar photometric center, rather than the HI kinematic center should be used to determine the 3D velocity of the SMC.
 However, it remains to be tested how a collision impacts the measurements of the SMC's stellar proper motions compared to the center of mass motion of the SMC's DM.